Oire/Colloportus/README.md

 * `public static function lock(string $password, string $key, bool $rawKey = true): string` — Locks given password with given key.
 If `$rawKey` is set to `true`, it is assumed that the key is passed as raw binary data, a storable key is accepted otherwise.
 Returns a storable string.
 * `public static function check(string $password, string $cipherText, string $key, bool $rawKey = true): bool` — Verifies the given password against given storable cipher text.
 If `$rawKey` is set to `true`, it is assumed that the key is passed as binary data, a storable string is accepted otherwise.
 Returns `true` on success or `false` on failure.
 * `public static function flip(string $cipherText, string $oldKey, string $newKey, bool $rawOldKey = true, bool $rawNewKey = true, bool $rawBinaryOld = false, bool $rawBinaryNew = false): string` — Allows to re-encrypt the password hash with a different key (for example, if the old key is compromised and the hashes are not).
 If `$rawOldKey` and/or `$rawNewKey` are set to `true`, it is assumed that the old and/or new keys are in raw binary form, storable strings are accepted otherwise.
 If `$rawBinaryOld` and/or `$rawBinaryNew` are set to `true`, it is assumed that the old cipher text is in raw binary form and/or the new cipher text will be returned in raw binary form.
+* `public static function keyIsValid(string $key, bool $rawKey = true): bool` — Checks if a given key is valid.
+As the keys are random, basically checks only the length of the key.
+If `$rawKey` is set to false, assumes that the key is given in the storable format.
 * `public static function save(string $binary): string` — Allows to save a raw binary string (for example, the newly created key) as a storable string.
 * `public static function load(string $storable): string` — Allows to transform a storable string in raw binary data.